-Andrew Gilbert is an experienced law teacher who brings insights from legal practice and doctoral-level research into the classroom.
+Andrew Gilbert is an experienced law teacher who brings insights from research and practice into the classroom.

 After reading law at the University of East Anglia, Andrew practised as a family law solicitor before becoming a lecturer.
 He has been at Anglia Ruskin since 2005, having previously taught at the University of Hertfordshire.
 His teaching areas include public law, human rights, family and child law.
 He was an Anglia Ruskin Learning & Teaching Fellow for 2008-9 and used this opportunity to develop a computer-based action maze for use in teaching problem-solving skills in family law.
 Andrew is also a Fellow of the Higher Education Academy.